KalpShah999/PiratenKapern/logbook.md

 # January 17, 2023
   * Completed fixing the techincal debts
   * Added the Player class and created for loops to handle the dynamic data structures

+# January 18, 2023
+  * Added some basic loggin data throughout the game